AlibabaCloudDocs/ros/intl.en-US/Resource Types/DNS/ALIYUN::DNS::DomainRecord.md

   "Parameters": {
     "RR": {
       "Type": "String",
-      "Description": "The host record.
-For example, to resolve @.example.com, you must set the host record to an at sign (@).
-The record cannot be blank."
+      "Description": "Host record, if you want to resolve @.exmaple.com, the host record should fill in \"@\" instead of empty"
     },
     "DomainName": {
       "Type": "String",